Dictionary » Nouns » Earthquake – Meaning, Definition, Synonyms and Antonyms

 Earthquake – Meaning, Definition, Synonyms and Antonyms

-The word ‘Earthquake’ (Noun) refers to a sudden shaking of the Earth’s surface caused by underground movement, typically along faults or by volcanic activity.
+The word ‘Earthquake’ (noun) refers to a sudden shaking of the Earth’s surface caused by underground movement, usually along faults or by volcanic activity.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Earthquake’ correctly in sentences.

 Earthquake Explained in Depth

-A complete and detailed guide to the word ‘Earthquake’ including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete, practical guide to the word ‘Earthquake’ including meaning, definition, examples, etymology, synonyms, and antonyms you can use in everyday writing.

 Meanings of Earthquake

-Earthquake means a sudden, violent shaking of the ground, often causing destruction, that results from movements within the Earth’s crust or volcanic activity.
-Earthquakes can vary in size and severity from barely noticeable tremors to massive, devastating events that destroy buildings and change landscapes.
+Earthquake means a sudden, violent shaking of the ground, often causing damage, and sometimes changing landscapes.
+It happens when stress deep inside the Earth’s crust builds and is released, sending seismic waves through the ground.
+Earthquakes can range from barely noticeable tremors to major events that topple buildings and disrupt roads and utilities.

 Definition